steno-aarhus/ukbAid/README.md

     their age.

--   **Save your changes in the Git history and push to your GitHub BEFORE Terminating your UKB-RAP project**:
+-   **Save your changes in the Git history and push to your GitHub BEFORE Terminating your UKB-RAP project**: If you terminate before saving and pushing to GitHub, you *will* lose your work!

 ## For admin users